The Rise of Low-Power Processors

 Throw in Intel’s proprietary Hyperthreading technology and you have processors that can keep with Ryzen’s octa-core offerings.

 Physical cores always trump over virtual threading, so it should come as no surprise that the Ryzen series have better multi-core performance.
-That said, the difference is minimal for most applications, with the Tiger Lake CPUs boasting better single-core speeds.
+That said, the difference is minimal for most applications, with Tiger Lake’s low power CPU boasting better single-core speeds.

 It is in the graphics department that Intel’s new chips shine.
 The Xe graphics perform better than AMD’s GPUs, and AMD’s new GPUs were already above the norm for integrated graphics.